 - Efficient resource use with pay-as-you-go pricing

-However, not all FaaS solutions are created equal.
-Standard FaaS solutions like AWS Lambda and Microsoft Azure deliver from the cloud, requiring more bandwidth and computational power to move data to and from faraway hyperscale data centers for processing.
+However, not all serverless compute services are created equal.
+Standard solutions like AWS Lambda and Microsoft Azure deliver from the cloud, requiring more bandwidth and computational power to move data to and from faraway hyperscale data centers for processing.
 In addition, these solutions run inside containers, requiring additional configuration, provisioning, and resource use that can cause costs to mount.

 Standard Pricing Schemes for Serverless Computing